 What is a halogen-free cable?
-Halogen-free cables are cables whose materials are not processed with the elements of the halogen group.
-As non-conductors, halogens such as chlorine are excellent insulators and are therefore often used as jacket material for cables.
+One speaks of halogen-free cables if no materials with elements from the halogen group have been processed in cables.
+Halogens, e.g. chlorine, are excellent insulators as non-conductors and are therefore often used as jacket material for cables.
 The most common example of this is polyvinyl chloride (PVC).
 But the use of halogens also carries risks.

 When a plastic containing halogens burns, these halogens are released from the jacket and get into the breathing air.
 The combination with water produces an acid that is toxic to humans.
 Halogen-free is therefore particularly important if the user has to pay particular attention to the danger posed by a potential fire.

 Great attention should be paid to the use of halogen-free cables, especially in applications with increased fire hazard.
 So if a cable is used where there is an increased risk of fire, the absence of halogen excludes a risky source of hazard.
 For this reason, specifications clearly stipulate that only cables that are halogen-free are used in such applications.